RION Ops for Java

 Turning RION into Objects and Back

 RION Ops also has tools for reading RION into Java objects, and writing Java objects into RION.
-These tools have not yet been released, but we have implemented and testet them already.
-They will be released soon.
+These classes are:

 RION Ops for Java GitHub Repository